RESOStandards/reso-certification-utils/lib/schema/README.md

   -p, --payloadPath <string>   Path to the payload file OR directory/zip containing files that need to be validated -r, --resourceName <string>  Resource name to validate against.
 Required if --version is passed when validating.
-  -h, --help                   display help for command -k, --disableKey             Pass this flag to remove record keys from the error report
+  -h, --help                   display help for command -k, --disableKeys             Pass this flag to remove record keys from the error report
 ```

 ### Generate